pitt500/OnlineStoreMV/README.md

-# OnlineStore made SwiftUI (Vanilla) and Observation
+# OnlineStore made with SwiftUI (Vanilla) and Observation

 ## Motivation